 To this end, the Hoshin workshop looks to bring these people in one direction and set a course for a truly transformative period.

-The sheer scale of change that you are embarking on will create opportunities for learning and, equally, times of conflict.
+The sheer scale of change you are embarking on will create learning opportunities and, equally, times of conflict.

 Crucially, Hoshin is a framework that delivers tools and creates a mindset where every action is a chance for success.

-A Hoshin policy deployment workshop brings your stakeholders from the Cx, Heads of, team leaders, and subject matter experts into one location (virtual or physical).
+A Hoshin policy deployment workshop brings your stakeholders from the C-suite, Heads of, team leaders, and subject matter experts into one location (virtual or physical).

 It's a starting point for a shared understanding of what is set to be achieved, why, and how this will be realized.